Drum Spider Arm Crack

 - The drum visibly wobbles or feels loose when rotated by hand with the door open

-A cracked spider arm is typically caused by metal fatigue from years of heavy loads and high-speed spinning, accelerated by detergent buildup that corrodes the aluminum casting over time.
+A cracked spider arm typically results from metal fatigue due to years of heavy loads and high-speed spinning, often accelerated by detergent buildup that corrodes the aluminum casting over time.

 - Unplug the washing machine from the power outlet before starting any repair — never work on a live appliance.